 After its initial implementation in 2005, the Federal Investment Tax Credit (ITC) has been a big motivator for many homeowners to make the switch to solar energy.

 In 2015, the credit was approved to be extended for five years, with a decrease and discontinuance in the 2020’s7.
-The ITC has been vital in the residential solar industry, and as we now know, 2021 pushed the extension even further, and many solar advocates are hoping the 26% credit will continue past 2022.
-It is set to discontinue in 2024, and an extension would prevent that from happening for the next few years.
+The ITC has been vital in the residential solar industry, and 2021 pushed the extension even further.
+While set to reduce in 2022 and discontinue in 2024, an extension and increase were granted for all purchases in 2022 – the tax credit increased to 30% and it was extended for the next 10 years.